thetien2k2/gotube/README.md

 App functions:
 - Enter, play video in mpv
-- Ctrl-A, toggle sort by publish date
+- a, toggle sort by publish date
-- Ctrl-S, toggle sort by view count
+- s, toggle sort by view count
-- Ctrl-D, toggle sort by video length
+- d, toggle sort by video length
-- Ctrl-F, toggle sort by channel name
+- f, toggle sort by channel name
+- q, quit app
+- w, update videos from channels
-- Ctrl-E, export list to file playlist.m3u
+- e, export list to file playlist.m3u
-- Ctrl-R, toggle continuous playing (off by default)
+- r, toggle continuous playing (off by default)
-- Ctrl-U, update videos from channels
-- Ctrl-C, exit app
+- t, audio only

 When playing video in mpv, press q to quit mpv and come back to playlist